|Nutritional Guidelines (per serving)|

 There isn't a better way to enjoy the rainbow of fresh produce than with simple, straightforward oven-roasted vegetables.
 In this recipe, oven roasting with a splash of extra virgin olive oil caramelizes and brings out the flavor of zucchini, squash, bell peppers, asparagus, and onion.

+This particular blend of vegetables is extremely high in vitamin C, vitamin A, and vitamin B6.
+It is also a great source of natural fiber, folate, potassium, and vitamin K, to name just a few.
 Fresh veggies are always best, but if you're craving these summertime vegetables out of season, try opting for flash frozen vegetables.
 They may not be as crisp once thawed, but they tend to hold on to their nutritional value better than produce that has been harvested and imported out of season.

-- 1 red onion, chopped
+- 1 red onion (chopped)